I talk to many small business owners who are feeling afraid right now.

 Change your self-talk

-Affirmations are a statement of what you want to be true.
-But sometimes using affirmations feel false, because the affirmations talk about a future truth that’s not quite true yet.
+Most of us have heard about positive affirmations.
+Affirmations are statements of what you want to be true.
+But sometimes using affirmations feels false, because the affirmations talk about a future truth that’s not quite true yet.

-Instead, consider overcoming your limiting beliefs by using what David Gershon and Gail Straub call Growing Edge affirmations, writing and using statements that are true and that still move you towards what you want.
+Instead, consider overcoming your limiting beliefs by using what David Gershon and Gail Straub call Growing Edge statements, writing and using statements that are true today, and that still move you towards what you want.
+These are your growing edge — the next place that growth needs to happen so you can reach your goals.

 Instead of the affirmation: “I am a successful small business owner making a 6-figure income,”

-Use a Growing Edge affirmation: “I am capable of finding people who can teach me what I need to know,” or “I try a new marketing technique each month and chart the results.”
+Use a Growing Edge statement: “I am capable of finding people who can teach me about increasing my revenue stream,” or “I try a new marketing technique each month and chart the results.”

 See the difference?

-These modified affirmations are still positive, still motivational.
-And once you’ve mastered that Growing Edge statement, you can modify it again and again to keep you moving forward.
+These modified affirmations are still positive and still motivational.
+But they feel honest and true, so instead of resisting them, you find they empower you.
+And once you’ve mastered that Growing Edge statement, you can modify it for each new growing edge to keep you moving forward.

 It’s okay to feel fear.
 But don’t let it stop you from moving forward.
-Tell yourself: I feel scared, but I’m capable of moving one step forward today towards my goals and dreams, because it’s more important for me to be happy and successful than it is for me to allow myself to wallow in my fear and tell myself scary stories.
+Tell yourself: I feel scared, but I’m able to move one step forward today towards my goals and dreams, because it’s more important for me to be happy and successful than it is for me to wallow in my fear and tell myself scary stories.

 Helen Keller says, “Life is either a daring adventure or nothing.
 Security does not exist in nature, nor do the children of men as a whole experience it.
 Avoiding danger is no safer in the long run than exposure.”